 Change text at P74 L14 as follow

-For TDD individual BF, the End of Training subfield is set as follows:
+End of Training subfield is set as follows:

-The End of Training subfield is set to 1 in a TDD SSW frame to indicate that the initiator intends to end the TDD beamforming training after the transmission of the remaining TDD SSW frames with the current Sector ID; this subfield is set to zero otherwise.
+The End of Training subfield is set to 1 in a TDD SSW frame to indicate that the initiator intends to end the TDD individual beamforming training or the TDD beam measurement after the transmission of the remaining TDD SSW frames with the current Sector ID; this subfield is set to 0 otherwise.

-The End of Training subfield is set to 1 in a TDD SSW Feedback frame if the TDD SSW Feedback is sent in response to a TDD SSW frame in which its End of Training subfield was set to 1; this subfield is set to zero otherwise.
+The End of Training subfield is set to 1 in a TDD SSW Feedback frame sent as part of a TDD individual beamforming training if the TDD SSW Feedback is sent in response to a TDD SSW frame in which its End of Training subfield was set to 1; this subfield is set to 0 otherwise.

-The End of Training subfield is set to 1 in a TDD SSW Ack frame to indicate that the TDD beamforming training has completed; otherwise, this subfield is set to zero.
+The End of Training subfield is set to 1 in a TDD SSW Ack frame to indicate that the TDD individual beamforming training has completed; otherwise, this subfield is set to 0.

 For TDD group BF, the End of Training subfield is reserved.